Towson

 Top (batter) drum head

 The top head is called the batter head.
 It controls the attack and “ring” (the unwanted overtones) of the drum.
-Batter heads may be single or double ply.
-Single-ply heads are louder and brighter but have less durability than the double-ply heads.
+Batter heads may be single or double-ply.
+Single-ply heads are louder and brighter but have less durability than double-ply heads.
 Batter heads can also be coated or uncoated.
 Coated heads generally sound a little “drier” and darker.

 Vents